-- Exercises will be made available online via our course homepagehttp://lec.inf.ethz.ch/ itet/informatik1. - You can work on an exercise for about one week after you have looked at it in the exercise groups (the submission period). - You submit all your solutions via an online submission system. - Your programming solutions are checked and automatically graded by the submission system.
+- Exercises will be made available online via our course homepage http://lec.inf.ethz.ch/baug/informatik1. - You can work on an exercise for about one week after you have looked at it in the exercise groups (the submission period). - You submit all your solutions via an online submission system. - Your programming solutions are checked and automatically graded by the submission system.
 You will get an immediate feedback indicating the correctness of your solution.
 Your assistant has access to your submissions, will check your solution and give feedback.
 Solutions to theory exercises will manually be graded by your assistant within the submission system. - The assistant will look at the final submission only.
-A submission is final if it was the last submission within the submission period of an exercise or if you explicitly handed it in. - The assistant has the right to override the points provided by the auto-grader, for example if the auto-grader failed to detect that you did not follow the exercise instructions.
+A submission is final if it was the last submission within the submission period of an exercise. - The assistant has the right to override the points provided by the auto-grader, for example if the auto-grader failed to detect that you did not follow the exercise instructions. - Within the submission period you can always resubmit unless you have explicitly handed in your solution.
+Should you want to modify a handed-in solution within the submission period, please inform your assistant. - In order to submit a program, it has to compile without errors.